In Memory of Lou Simpson benefactor, trustee, alumnus and friendRead More

 Studying the Cancer Cell Transcriptome and Epigenome to Improve Cancer Therapy Response

 Featured in Northwestern Feinberg Research Newsletter and Nature Genetics Review

 Members of Northwestern University’s Simpson Querrey Institute for Epigenetics (SQE) receive invitations to join faculty from both campuses in coming together to engage in collaborative discussions at regularly hosted seminars and events.
 Membership is open to all faculty, clinicians, students and staff.

 About Our Name

 Our work is supported by the generosity of University trustees and supporters Louis A. Simpson ’58 and Kimberly K. Querrey.
-For more than a decade, Simpson and Querrey have consistently supported Northwestern and made possible many strategic initiatives, including the forthcoming Louis A. Simpson and Kimberly K. Querrey Biomedical Research Center, a 14-story, 600,000-square-foot building that will significantly expand Feinberg’s biomedical research enterprise.
+For more than a decade, Simpson and Querrey have consistently supported Northwestern and made possible many strategic initiatives, including the Louis A. Simpson and Kimberly K. Querrey Biomedical Research Center, a 14-story, 600,000-square-foot building that significantly expanded Feinberg’s biomedical research enterprise.

 News and Events